 - Singer Castle (Dark Island Chippewa Bay)-Built by the head of the Singer Sewing Machine company as a family retreat

-- Cape Vincent Breakwater Lighthouse (1912)-The remaining origional wooden tower now stands beside Route 12E on the southern outskirts of Cape Vincent, accessible by car.
+- Cape Vincent Breakwater Lighthouse (1912)-The remaining original wooden tower now stands beside Route 12E on the southern outskirts of Cape Vincent, accessible by car.

 - Tibbetts Point (1854)-Still in service, 17 miles from Clayton marking the point where Lake Ontario meets the St. Lawrence River.

-- East Charity Shoal Lighthouse (1935)– Located in the shipping channel leading to the St. Lawrence River.
+- East Charity Shoal Lighthouse (1935)- Located in the shipping channel leading to the St. Lawrence River (boat only)

-- Galloo Island (1820, privatly owned)– The first American lighthouse built on Lake Ontario.
+- Galloo Island (1820, privately owned)- The first American lighthouse built on Lake Ontario.